phronos/rails_datatables/README.md

     :additional_data - hash, pass along additional data, such as filter values.
 Default is none.
     :table_dom_id - string, the ID of the table to alter.
 If nothing is passed, it will look for a class of 'datatable'.
 Necessary if you want to have multiple DataTables on a single page.
-    :display_length - the number of rows to show per page
+    :display_length - the number of rows to show per page :append - functions to all at the end of the dataTable() call.
+Useful for [Datatables plugins](http://www.datatables.net/plug-ins/api)

 #### Column Options